A problem has occurred

 Eat with others

 Where possible, eat with others; it’s a great chance to connect and enjoy one another’s company.
 Plus, if you share responsibilities in the preparation of a meal, it makes the whole process less daunting.
-There’s lots of amazing community cafes in our area, such as Mint Lane Café, who provide affordable food and encourage people to sit with one another.
+There’s lots of amazing community cafes in our area, such as Mint Lane Café, which provide affordable food and encourage people to sit with one another.

 Drink water